 Teacup dogs often have trouble staying warm.
 Blame their small size and high metabolism.
 They’ll need to wear a coat or other clothing in cold weather.

 Unfortunately, their small bones snap easily.
 Even a jump or fall from a relatively small height can break a bone.
 Little dogs don’t always accurately judge their capabilities, so it’s up to you to make sure they don’t jump down from anywhere too tall.
+This not only includes outdoor surfaces but also indoor situations like tables or shelves.

 Also, little dogs are hard to see.
 You don’t want to step on your little friend accidentally!
 Pay extra attention when walking around your house at night.
 Be sure any guests to your home are aware of your teacup dogs.
 Folks without a small dog of their own might not be used to watching where they walk.